 Avoid Over-Confidence When it comes to Scams and Phishing

-You may be thinking that this sounds unfortunate, but you’re satisfied in the fact that your company has never fallen victim to such a scam.
+You may be thinking that this sounds unfortunate, but you’re satisfied with the fact that your company has never fallen victim to such a scam.

 You probably think that you are too aware and too smart to fall for this.
-Many people think that.
+Many people believe that.

 Protecting Yourself and Your Business

-There are many different options out there, but I feel that the three below will provide the biggest benefit to get started.
+There are many different options out there, but I feel that the three below will provide the most significant benefit to get started.

-- Education.
-You can never underestimate the benefit of education, as long as the education is good.
+- Employee Education.
+You can never underestimate the benefit of education, as long as you get the proper knowledge, and can apply it in the real world.
 Conducting regularly scheduled training sessions, such as monthly lunch-and-learns is a great way to get your users engaged and aware.
 Go over the latest threats in the news and break down a few examples of email to “watch out for.”
 Invite your IT provider to put the conversation into context and provide more expertise.

 Trends and more in Your Inbox